TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/PhpFileFormatting/PhpSyntaxFormatting/Index.rst

 The opening curly brace is always on the same line as the preceding construction.
 There must be one space (not a tab!) before the opening brace.
+An exception are classes and functions: Here the opening curly brace is on a new line with the same indentation as the line with class or function name.
 The opening brace is always followed by a new line.

 The closing curly brace must start on a new line and be indented to the same level as the construct with the opening brace.
 Example::

-   protected function getForm() {
+   protected function getForm()
+   {
        if ($this->extendedForm) {
            // generate extended form here
        } else {